COMP208-Team-16-2022-23/Demo-Documentation/docs/guide/all-in-one.md

   variable. <!--content here need check-->
 - Output: The classification results of the model and the evaluation effect of the model classification.

+###### Parameter Options

+  - Data Shuffling: Whether to shuffle data randomly
+  - Training Ratio: Ratio of training data to the whole dataset
+  - Cross Validation:  The number of equal sized subsamples randomly partitioned from the original sample.
+Each subsample will be retained as the validation data for testing the model, and the remaining subsamples will be used as training data
+  - Number of Neighbors: Number of neighbors to use
+  - Weights: Weight function used in prediction.
+Selection values:
+    - uniform: Uniform weights.
+All points in each neighborhood are weighted equally
+    - distance: Weight points by the inverse of their distance. in this case, closer neighbors of a query point will have a greater influence than neighbors which are further away
+  - Algorithm: Algorithm used to compute the nearest neighbors.
+Selection values:
+    - auto: will attempt to decide the most appropriate algorithm based on the values passed
+    - ball_tree: will use [`BallTree`](https://en.wikipedia.org/wiki/Ball_tree)
+    - kd_tree: will use [`KDTree`]([k-d tree - Wikipedia](https://en.wikipedia.org/wiki/K-d_tree))
+    - brute: will use a brute-force search Note: fitting on sparse input will override the setting of this parameter, using brute force
+  - Leaf Size: Leaf size passed to `BallTree` or `KDTree`.
+This can affect the speed of the construction and query, as well as the memory required to store the tree.
+The optimal value depends on the nature of the problem
+  - P: Power parameter for the Minkowski metric.
+When p = 1, this is equivalent to using manhattan_distance (l1), and euclidean_distance (l2) for p = 2.
+For arbitrary p, minkowski_distance (l_p) is used

 ##### SVM classification

 Support vector machine (SVM) is a class of generalised linear classifiers that perform binary classification of data in